vega/vega-tooltip/docs/pro_tips.md

 # Pro-tips on Tooltip Design

 From the tooltip's perspective, the [`point`](https://vega.github.io/vega-lite/docs/mark.html#point-mark) mark type, when enlarged, can be good for certain visualizations and tricky for some others.
-For example, when data is dense and there is a lot of overlap among marks, the `point` mark type is relatively a good choice because the hollow points overlap less than other mark types.
-It is also relatively easy for the tooltip to pick up a mark by hovering on the circumference of a `point` (see example below).
+For example, when data is dense and there is a lot of overlap among marks, the `point` mark type is a relative good choice because the hollow points overlap less than other mark types.
+It is also easy for the tooltip to pick up a `point` by hovering on its circumference (see example below).

 ![](imgs/point_good.png)